dinhhuy258/sfm.nvim/README.md

   + `path`: The path of the folder that was opened.
 - `FolderClosed`: Triggered when a folder is closed in the explorer.
 The payload of the event is a table with the following key:
   + `path`: The path of the folder that was closed.
+- `ExplorerReloaded`: Triggered when a explorer is reloaded.
+This event is emitted after the explorer tree has finished reloading, and all the files and folders have been re-read.
+Listeners can use this event to update or refresh any state or information that is dependent on the explorer tree.

 ## Customizations

-The sfm plugin allows users to customize the appearance of the explorer tree by providing two customization mechanisms: `remove_renderer` and `register_renderer`.
+The `sfm` plugin provides several customization mechanisms, including `remove_renderer`, `register_renderer`, `remove_entry_filter`, and `register_entry_filter`, that allow users to alter the appearance and behavior of the explorer tree.

 ### remove_renderer